 Despite my academic background in psychology, education, and business, I am highly suspicious of traditional marketing, branding and communication – preferring an evidence-based pragmatic approach.
 Sustainable results require objective, critical and lateral thinking and an absolute focus on outcomes ahead of inputs.

 I also sit on a number of boards.
 I have recently agreed to chair a leading provider of digital marketing, e-commerce and business automation services.

 I also blog on marketing, contemporary philosophy, morality and ethics and work with organisations I am inspired by, causes I believe in and people I respect.
 That way, I am motivated to give every project my all.

-- Perception management requires an understanding of audience perceptions
+- Perception management requires an understanding of audience perceptions and attitudes

-- Branding, a subset of brand eliminates the gap between optimal and actual
+- Branding, a subset of brand, eliminates the gap between optimal and actual

 - Eliminating the gap between optimal and actual necessarily involve focusing on culture

 - Marketing and branding are more science than art – relying more on data that intuition and creative ideas

 - Marketing and branding should and can be measurable and accountable